openframeworks/ofSite/_documentation/gl/ofTexture.markdown

 Read current texture data from the GPU into pixels.

-warning:This is not supported in OpenGL ES and does nothing.
+Warning: This is not supported in OpenGL ES and does nothing.

 Parameters:
 pixels Target ofPixels reference.